hirebarend/kvs/README.md

 # kvs

-This repository contains a custom Key-Value Store implemented in both C# and JavaScript, along with a benchmarking tool to compare their performance.
+This repository contains a Key-Value Store implemented in both C# and TypeScript, along with a benchmarking tool to compare their performance.
 The purpose of this project is to evaluate and compare the efficiency and scalability of the two implementations.

 ## Benchmarks (TCP)